miekg/mmark.nl/content/syntax/index.md

 ### XML References

-Any XML reference fragment included anywhere in the document, can be used as a citation reference.
+Any valid XML reference fragment found anywhere in the document, can be used as a citation reference.
 The syntax of the XML reference element is defined in [RFC 7749](https://tools.ietf.org/html/rfc7749#section-2.30).
-The `anchor` defined can be used in the citation, in the example below that would be `[@pandoc]`, which would make it a normative reference.
+The `anchor` defined can be used in the [citation](#Citations), which the example below that would be `[@pandoc]`:

 ~~~
 <reference anchor='pandoc' target='http://johnmacfarlane.net/pandoc/'>